spectrocloud/librarium/packages/docs/content/12-enterprise-version/03-system-console-dashboard.md

 # Overview

-The on-prem system console enables an initial setup and onboarding, administration, as well as upgrade management of the Spectro Cloud Platform.
+The on-prem system console enables an initial setup and onboarding, administration, as well as upgrade management of the Palette Platform.
 The on-prem system console is available in a "quick start" mode and an "enterprise" mode.

 Platform administrators can use this console to perform the following operations: